benbjohnson/litestream.io/content/reference/config.md

 ## Replica settings

-Litestream currently supports two types of replicas:
+Litestream currently supports three types of replicas:

 - `"abs"` replicates a database to an Azure Blob Storage container.
 - `"file"` replicates a database to another local file path.